Quick Course "WHAT'S BUGGING YOU?"

 Inspection and Pre/Post service interviews may include more details of service specs and precautions.

-Apparment Units: National average cost for a qualified bed bug service averages between 350.00 to 600.00 per one or two bedroom apartment unit (depending on clutter and number of total units serviced) when using the latest in pesticide technology.
-Heat generated control averages over $1000.00 per unit.
+Apartment Units: National average cost for a qualified bed bug service averages between 450.00 to 800.00 per one or two bedroom apartment unit (depending on clutter and number of total units serviced) when using the latest in pesticide technology.
+Heat generated control averages over $1200.00 per unit.

-Cryogenic and steam technologies have proven to be the least effective and average 750.00 to 900.00 per unit.
+Cryogenic technology has proven to be the least effective and average 750.00 to 900.00 per unit.

 Single-family homes: vary greatly based on size and age etc. Averages around 900.00 to 1400.00 using pesticides and easily double that using heat.
-Spectrum Pest Control is in the forefront in innovation of bed bug elimination techniques.
+Spectrum Pest Control is at the forefront of innovation of bed bug elimination techniques.
 The owner travels all over the country for regular training as well as consulting for other services and manufactures.

 Our pricing is both competitive and fair.